-The Director shall employ, in conformity with the Personnel Code, not less than one full time investigator for every 2,500 5000 physicians licensed in the State.
-Each investigator shall be a college graduate with at least 2 years' investigative experience or one year advanced medical education.
-Upon the written request of the Disciplinary Board, the Director shall employ, in conformity with the Personnel Code, such other
+The Secretary Director shall employ, in conformity with the Personnel Code, not less than one full time investigator for every 2,500 5000 physicians licensed in the State.
+Each investigator shall be a college graduate with at least 2 years' investigative experience or one year advanced education.
+Upon the written request of the Disciplinary Board, the Secretary Director shall employ, in conformity with the Personnel Code, such other professional, technical, investigative, and clerical help, either on a full or part-time basis as the Disciplinary Board deems necessary for the proper performance of its duties.

-- professional, technical, investigative, and clerical help, either on a full or part-time basis as the Disciplinary Board deems necessary for the proper performance of its duties. - (H) Upon the specific request of the Disciplinary Board, signed by either the chairman, vice chairman, or a medical coordinator of the Disciplinary Board, the Department of Human Services or the Department of State Police shall make available any and all information that they have in their possession regarding a particular case then under investigation by the Disciplinary Board. - (I) Members of the Disciplinary Board shall be immune from suit in any action based upon any disciplinary proceedings or other acts performed in good faith as members of the Disciplinary Board. - (J) The Disciplinary Board may compile and establish a statewide roster of physicians and other professionals, including the several medical specialties, of such physicians and medical professionals, who have agreed to serve from time to time as advisors to the medical coordinators.
-Such advisors shall assist the medical coordinators or the Disciplinary Board in their investigations and participation in complaints against physicians. advisors shall serve under contract and shall be reimbursed at a reasonable rate for the services provided, plus reasonable expenses incurred.
-While serving in this capacity, the advisor, for any act undertaken in good faith and in the conduct of their duties under this Section, shall be immune from civil suit. - 29 (Source: P.A.
+- (H) Upon the specific request of the Disciplinary Board, signed by either the chairman, vice chairman, or a medical coordinator of the Disciplinary Board, the Department of Human Services or the Department of State Police shall make available any and all information that they have in their possession regarding a particular case then under investigation by the Disciplinary Board. - (I) Members of the Disciplinary Board shall be immune from 23 24 suit in any action based upon any disciplinary proceedings or 25 other acts performed in good faith as members of the 26 Disciplinary Board. - (J) The Disciplinary Board may compile and establish a roster statewide of physicians and other professionals, including the several medical specialties, of such physicians and medical professionals, who have agreed to serve from time to time as advisors to the medical coordinators.
+Such advisors shall assist the coordinators or the Disciplinary Board in their investigations and participation in complaints against physicians.
+Such

+- advisors shall serve under contract and shall be reimbursed at 1 - 2 a reasonable rate for the services provided, plus reasonable - 3 expenses incurred.
+While serving in this capacity, the advisor, - 4 for any act undertaken in good faith and in the conduct of - 5 their duties under this Section, shall be immune from civil - suit.

+- (Source: P.A.
 93-138, eff.
-7-10-03.) - 30 (225 ILCS 60/22) (from Ch.
+7-10-03.)
+7 - (225 ILCS 60/22) (from Ch.
 111, par.
-4400-22) - 31 (Section scheduled to be repealed on January 1, 2007) - 32 Sec.
-22. Disciplinary action. - 33 (A) The Department may revoke, suspend, place on

-1 probationary status, refuse to renew , or take any other 2 disciplinary action as the Department may deem proper with 3 regard to the license or visiting professor permit of any 4 person issued under this Act to practice medicine, or to treat 5 human ailments without the use of drugs and without operative 6 surgery upon any of the following grounds:

-- (1) Performance of an elective abortion in any place, locale, facility, or institution other than: - (a) a facility licensed pursuant to the Ambulatory Surgical Treatment Center Act; - (b) an institution licensed under the Hospital Licensing Act; or - (c) an ambulatory surgical treatment center or hospitalization or care facility maintained by the State or any agency thereof, where such department or agency has authority under law to establish and enforce standards for the ambulatory surgical treatment centers, hospitalization, or care facilities under its management and control; or - (d) ambulatory surgical treatment centers, hospitalization or care facilities maintained by the Federal Government; or - (e) ambulatory surgical treatment centers, hospitalization or care facilities maintained by any university or college established under the laws of this State and supported principally by public funds raised by taxation. - (2) Performance of an abortion procedure in a wilful and wanton manner on a woman who was not pregnant at the time the abortion procedure was performed. - (3) The conviction of a felony in this or any other jurisdiction, except as otherwise provided in subsection B of this Section, whether or not related to practice under this Act, or the entry of a guilty or nolo contendere plea
+4400-22) 8 - 9 (Section scheduled to be repealed on January 1, 2007) - Sec.
+22. Disciplinary action.
+10 - The Department may revoke, suspend, 11 (A) place probationary status, refuse to renew, or take any other 12 13 disciplinary action as the Department may deem proper with 14 regard to the license or visiting professor permit of any 15 person issued under this Act to practice medicine, or to treat human ailments without the use of drugs and without operative 16 - 17 surgery upon any of the following grounds: - 18 (1) Performance of an elective abortion in any place, 19 locale, facility, or institution other than: - (a) a facility licensed pursuant to the Ambulatory Surgical Treatment Center Act; - (b) an institution licensed under the Hospital Licensing Act; or - (c) an ambulatory surgical treatment center or hospitalization or care facility maintained by the State or any agency thereof, where such department or agency has authority under law to establish and enforce standards for the ambulatory surgical treatment centers, hospitalization, or care facilities under its management and control; or - ambulatory surgical treatment hospitalization or care facilities maintained by the Federal Government; or

+(e) ambulato ory su rgical treatmen nt cer nters, hospitali zation o r care facilitie es maint ained b y any universit y or col lege es stablished d under the la ws of this Stat te and su apported principa ally by public funds raised by taxation l •